05 Dec New Research on Treating Substance Abuse

 Today, more than 2.6 million residents of the USA suffer from opioid dependency.
 Claiming 91 lives each day, The US faces a tremendous challenge dealing with opiate addiction.
 And more than 80 percent of the drug addiction victims have been deprived of medication-based treatment.

-The latest improvisation in the law has added a provision which organizes an emergency alcohol and drug detoxification program under the administration of the Health Department.
+The latest improvisation in the law has added a provision that organizes an emergency alcohol and drug detoxification program under the administration of the Health Department.

-The purpose of this program is to encourage health services to develop new ways for detoxification of drug within a medical facility center after an overdose.
+The purpose of this program is to encourage health services to develop new ways of detoxification of drugs within a medical facility center after an overdose.
 Highlights of the bill include:

 - This bill is sponsored by State Rep. Aaron Kaufer.

 - It enables the Department of health to provide more proficient medical detox facilities, sharing the burden of the Department of Drug & Alcohol that was previously responsible for dealing with a substance based emergency.
 Additionally, the Department of Health has more resources, comparatively, says Kaufer.

 - It is important to note that this law does not impose upon hospitals to spare beds for drug addiction emergencies, but only to become more efficient in easing the risks involved with overdose.

 - This program will facilitate the basic facilities required by an individual for detox.